 Have you ever wanted to visit an incense-filled temple on a misty mountain side?
 Run along the top of the Great Wall of China?
 Feed pandas with a bamboo pole?
 If so, teaching in China might be a good choice for you.

 After earning my TEFL, I applied to jobs throughout Asia.
 I was intimidated but intrigued by China.
 I accepted a job in Huizhou, a small city near Hong Kong.
 Websites comically described it as “pretty, especially for China.”
 Later, when my sister graduated from college, we applied to jobs together and were hired by a kindergarten in Beijing.
-Living in China was an adventure every day.
+Living and teaching in China was an adventure every day.
 It was challenging and humbling, but also amusing and amazing.

 In Huizhou, I worked at a language school.
 We taught Wednesdays through Fridays in the evenings and all day Saturday and Sunday.
 Monday and Tuesday were our weekend.
 We were some of the only foreigners in town so the odd work week didn’t restrict our social life too much.
 In an isolated area, your co-workers will probably also be your best friends.

-I taught all levels from kindergarten to middle school for an hour each, totaling 22 hours each week.
+Teaching in China I taught all levels from kindergarten to middle school for an hour each, totaling 22 hours each week.
 The school provided books for each level for the teachers and students (while this may seem like an obvious necessity, other schools I’ve considered teaching at didn’t have books or a specific curriculum).
 We planned and prepared our own lessons.
 We had lots of training for sharing ideas and methods.
-I also had a Chinese assistant to help with behavior, difficult concepts, and parents.
+I also had a Chinese assistant to help with behaviour, difficult concepts, and parents.

 Later, in Beijing, my sister and I worked in a Montessori kindergarten.
 We worked a normal Monday to Friday work week.
 I was in one class for the whole day from 8-5.
 I also had a local Montessori-trained co-teacher and two local assistants.
 That meant we had four teachers for 24 students!
 Much of the day was Montessori work time, which meant I had to learn a lot about the Montessori philosophy and how to implement it.
 We had a week of training before the school year started but much of my training was hands-on in the classroom.